 FINAL THOUGHTS

-Like i mentioned earlier, we’ve been running this system for 6 years now without a single hiccup.
-It works great on shore power, battery(sparingly), and of course while driving.
+Like i mentioned earlier, we’ve been running this system for 7 years now without a single hiccup.
+It works great on shore power, battery(sparingly), and of course while driving using alternator power.

 Because the tank is round it does make it a little awkward and not very space efficient.
 I really like the IsoTemps mentioned above because they offer a square version.